Opportunities for PhD students

 The selection is only through the CV and the proposal of the applicant.
 Applicants must hold a master degree typically by July 31st.

-The appointment is for two years, with a net salary (depending on seniority) competitive with international standards.
+The appointment is for 2+1 years (extension subject to funding renewal and satisfactory performance), with a net salary competitive with international standards.
 All candidates must hold (or soon be completing) a Ph.D. in Physics.
-The positions are expected to start by September/October 2020, but earlier start dates (up to Fall 2019) will be considered.
-Screening of the applications will begin in September 2019 and will continue until the positions are filled.
+The positions are expected to start no later than September/October 2021; earlier start dates will also be considered.
+Screening of the applications will begin in early November 2020 and will continue until the position is filled.

-The research activity of the successful candidate will focus on gravitational-wave modelling and phenomenology, black-hole and neutron-star physics, tests of gravity and of the nature of compact objects, and strong-gravity tests of dark matter.
-The members of the group are also expected to get involved in other activities such as training of students.
+The research activities of the group include gravitational-wave modelling and phenomenology, black-hole and neutron-star physics, tests of gravity and of the nature of compact objects, and strong-gravity tests of dark matter.
+The members of the group are also expected to get involved in other activities such as training of students, networking, etc.

 The Department of Physics at Sapienza hosts renowned research groups in several areas of physics and is regularly included among the first 40 Physics & Astronomy institutes in the world according to various rankings.